 TIMEFRAME AND LOCATION

-To foster rapid technological innovation on a pressing global topic, the Polar Challenge competition is limited in duration, such that only missions being completed between the date on which a team’s respective application was confirmed by the Organizers and 31 Dec.
-2019 are eligible for a prize award.
-The Organizers may end the competition prematurely if all main and bonus missions have been validated (in addition to the Organizer’s general right to suspension or earlier termination of the competition for extraordinary circumstances as outlined above).
-If any of the main or bonus missions remain open on 31 Dec 2019, the Organizers may extend the Competition after consultation with the sponsors.
+To foster rapid technological innovation on a pressing global topic, the Polar Challenge competition is limited in duration, such that only missions being completed between the Challenge’s official opening on 15 March 2016 and its closing date on 31 Dec.
+2019 are eligible for a prize award (see below for possible extensions to later closing dates).
+The Organizers may end the Competition prematurely if all main and bonus missions have been validated (in addition to the Organizer’s general right to suspension or earlier termination of the competition for extraordinary circumstances as outlined above).
+If any of the main or bonus missions remain open or have only been partially achieved on 31 Dec 2019, the Organizers may extend the Competition under the same or altered Guidelines after consultation with the Challenge’s sponsors.

 Missions are to be completed under the sea-ice in the Arctic or Antarctic/Southern Ocean, according to the definitions given in paragraph (d) of the Section "Mission Requirements - Main mission".

-All deadlines and dates are understood to refer to Central European Time (CET).
+All deadlines and dates are understood to refer to Central European Time (CET), and to according end-of-day where no times are given.

 JUDGE PANEL

 The Organizers establish a Judge Panel, which will include, but not be limited to, a combination of experts in ocean engineering, oceanography, cryosphere, underwater navigation, communication, and acoustics, as well as juridical advisors and representatives of previously organized comparable competitions.
 The Judge Panel will be co-chaired by a Chief Judge and a representative of WCRP.
-The task of the Judge Panel will be to validate or invalidate claimed missions as conforming to the challenge aims and Guidelines.
+The task of the Judge Panel will be to validate or invalidate claimed missions as conforming to the Challenge aims and Guidelines.
+The Judge Panel likewise determines the degree of compliance for missions that either not fully meet the mission goals or achieved them with deviations from the required mission specifications and accuracies, and determines, in consultation with the Organizers, any possible partial prize awards.
+It further advises on any other matters of judgement related to the Challenge Guidelines.
 The Judge Panel may be augmented by early career scientists whose professional activities and center of expertise fall into the relevant fields.
 Their voting rights in the judge panel may be adjusted relative to a full vote according to their level of expertise and prior experience.

 The Organizers have the right to appoint new or additional judges to the Judge Panel if the need arises, and at their sole discretion.
-Each Judge Panel member will upon admission to the Judge Panel sign a Judge Panel membership agreement with the organizers in which Judge Panel members declare that no conflict of financial or other interest exists with respect to their role in the judge panel and any other of their professional or private activities or affiliations.
-Judge panel members will promptly offer to the organizers their resignation from the Panel if any conflict of interest arises.
+Each Judge Panel member will upon admission to the Judge Panel sign a Judge Panel membership agreement with the Organizers in which Judge Panel members declare that no conflict of financial or other interest exists with respect to their role in the Judge Panel and any other of their professional or private activities or affiliations.
+Judge panel members will promptly offer to the Organizers their resignation from the Panel if any conflict of interest arises.
 Judge panel members will further declare to conform to confidentiality obligations (also see below Section “Intellectual Property”).